jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 #### Shebang Considerations

-A Shebang (prounced Sha-bang) tells the bash script what program that will interpret the script. eg. `#!/bin/bash`
+A Shebang (prounced Sha-bang) tells the bash script what program that will intepret the script. e.g. `#!/bin/bash`

 ChatGPT recommended this format for bash: `#!/usr/bin/env bash`